AndrewEllis93/Print-Tuning-Guide/README.md

         - Ensure that the material falls straight down out of the nozzle when extruding midair.
 It should not shoot out to the side.

 - Your thermistors are the correct types in your config.
     - **(!)
-If you use an NTC100K B3950 thermistor**, update Klipper to the most recent version and change all instances of `sensor_type: NTC 100K beta 3950` to `sensor_type: Generic 3950` in your config.
+If you use any NTC 100K B3950 thermistors**, update Klipper to the most recent version and change all instances of `sensor_type: NTC 100K beta 3950` to `sensor_type: Generic 3950` in your config.
 There was a [bug](https://github.com/Klipper3d/klipper/issues/4054) causing these thermistors to be inaccurate, which was fixed with a [recent deprecation.](https://github.com/Klipper3d/klipper/pull/4859)

         - Please note that some other features have been deprecated recently too.
 If you have not updated Klipper in a while, please see [here](https://gist.github.com/FHeilmann/a8097b3e908e85de7255bbe6246ddfd5) for instructions on how to fix up your config for the new Klipper version.
 - **(!)
 Everything is tight (seriously, check again)**